navattic.identify({ email: user.email })

 • Pair automation with human oversight for the best results: An effective VSQ process isn't about replacing your team; it's about empowering them.
 Use AI to handle the heavy lifting of generating first drafts, but always have a clear review and approval workflow to ensure final answers are perfect.

-What Are Vendor Security Questionnaires (and Why Do They Matter)?
+What Are Vendor Security Questionnaires & Why Should You Care?

 If you’re in sales, you’ve probably seen them—long, detailed forms that land in your inbox, asking about your company's security practices.
 These are Vendor Security Questionnaires, or VSQs.
 Think of them as a due diligence deep-dive.
 Before a company brings on a new partner or vendor (that’s you!), they need to understand and manage any potential risks.